 GETTING TO KNOW YOU

-One of the first thing we do every summer is focus on youth as individuals.
+One of the first things we do every summer is focus on youth as individuals.
 The idea is to get them interacting with one another.
 Then we help them hone in own their individual strengths through an online assessment test.
-This summer we selected a self-improvement chapter from New York Time’s best-selling author Chef Jeff Henderson’s book “If You Can See it, You can Be it: Twelve Street Smart Lessons for Success.”
-In order to make the “impossible possible” and turn dreams into reality, you have to keep those dreams “locked in your mind’s eye,” Henderson wrote.
-One way to do that is to create “Treasure Maps” or “Dream Boards.”
-Simply put, youth created boards with photos that represented their ambitions and hopes that they could post in their homes as daily reminders to help motivate them toward their dreams.
+With this in mind, we encourage our students to create “Treasure Maps” or “Dream Boards,” with photos that represent their ambitions and hopes.
+Our desire is that they post the boards in their homes as daily motivation as they work to toward their dreams.

-The first hour of most mornings were dedicated to reading, watching and discussing news and media events.
-We believe future entrepreneurs should aware and able to discuss things happening in and outside their worlds.
-These morning conversations gave students the opportunity to express their personal feelings about crime, poverty, police and to discover new technological advances and the power of social media.
+The first hour of every morning is dedicated to reading, watching and discussing current news and media events.
+We believe future entrepreneurs should be able to discuss things happening in and outside their worlds.
+These morning conversations give students the opportunity to express their personal feelings about crime, poverty, police and understand the power of marketing and social media.

 EDUCATION & CAREER OPTIONS

-This summer students visited Ranken Technical School, St. Louis University and the Community College system to explore careers in technical education, culinary arts and entrepreneurship.
-Our goal is to expose them to viable educational options where they could pursue careers while developing immediate money-making options.
-Special thanks to Admissions Counselor, Mark Fields for conducting the visit.
+Students have visited Ranken Technical School, St. Louis University and Community Colleges to explore careers in technical education, culinary arts and entrepreneurship.
+Our goal is to expose them to viable educational resources where they could pursue careers while developing immediate money-making skills.

-Special thanks to Pro.
-Grant C. Black,director with the University of Missouri-St. Louis’ Center for Entrepreneurship and Economic Education.
-Black visited our classes to hold the “Mad City Money” experiential learning program.
-The course, based on a hands-on financial simulation developed by the Credit Union National Association helped students experiment with financial challenges by getting a taste of the real world as adults – complete with occupation, salary, family, student loan and credit card debts, and medical insurance payments.
+Pro.
+Grant C. Black,director with the University of Missouri-St. Louis’ Center for Entrepreneurship and economic Education and Cheryl Walker, Community Development Director with Stifel Bank & Trust have conducted courses based on the real world as adults – complete with occupation, salary, family, student loan and credit card debts, and medical insurance payments.
 Students had to select housing, transportation, food, household necessities, clothing, day care, and other “wants and needs,” while creating and following a realistic budget.

-Due to class size, we were able to conduct more “Neighborhood Walks” this summer.
-With note books and pens in hand, students are taken to different parts of the city to note what they see; business signs, types of businesses, advertisements, neighborhood housings and other demographic indicators that factor into strong, robust or weak and vulnerable neighborhoods.
-Students are instructed write essays about the “Walks” (click here).
+With notebooks and pens in hand, students are taken to different parts of the city to chronicle what they see: business signs, variety of businesses, advertisements, neighborhood housings and other demographic indicators that factor into strong, robust or weak and vulnerable neighborhoods.
+Students are instructed to write essays about the “Walks.”
 The goal is open their eyes to opportunities and challenges they may face as they build businesses and seek to improve conditions in low-income North St. Louis neighborhoods.

-For the past four years, we have challenged our students to see themselves to be young pioneers of a massive food movement in North St. Louis.
+For the past eight years, we have challenged our students to see themselves as young pioneers of a massive food movement in North St. Louis.
 Our long-term goals are massive farming with residents securing vacant lots to grow food.
-We envision farmers markets, a food manufacturing plant to package, prepare and distribute food and food-based products.
+We envision farmer’s markets, a food manufacturing plant to package, prepare and distribute food and food-based products.
 The Sweet Potato Project students are ready and anxiously willing to do their part.
-The summer is over and we’re moving forward despite the challenges.
 We can do all we seek to do and more with your continued support.
 Please donate (click here) to the Sweet Potato Project today.